inspectIT/marketplace/frontend/README.md

 Make sure (Node)[https://nodejs.org/en/], (npm)[https://nodejs.org/en/] and (angular-cli)[https://cli.angular.io/] is installed.
 You can check this by typing ```node -v```, ```npm --v``` or ```ng --v``` in command prompt or in your unix shell.

 ## More
-Use Readme within project to
+Use Readme within project for further information on angular-cli